Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Preliminaries

 For each task $\mathcal{T}_i \in \mathcal{T}^\text{train}$, a dataset $\mathcal{D}_i$ is provided, consisting of trajectories sampled from the corresponding MDP $\mathcal{M}_i = \langle \mathcal{S}_i, \mathcal{A}_i, r_i, d_i, \gamma_i, \mu_i^0 \rangle$.
 Here, $\mathcal{S}_i$ is the state space, $\mathcal{A}_i$ is the action space, $r_i: \mathcal{S}_i \times \mathcal{A}_i \to \mathbb{R}$ represents the reward function, $d_i: \mathcal{S}_i \times \mathcal{A}_i \times \mathcal{S}_i \to [0, 1]$ defines the discrete-time transition dynamics, $\gamma_i \in (0, 1]$ is the discount factor, and $\mu_i^0$ is the initial state distribution of MDP $i$.

 The goal is to learn a generalized policy, $\pi(\mathbf{s}, \psi) \to \mathbf{a}$, capable of solving all tasks in $\mathcal{T}^\text{train}$.
-Here, $\psi$ serves as an auxiliary input to the policy that sufficiently describes the task $\mathcal{T}_i$.
-This input can take forms such as a task index, one-hot embedding, or task parameter, ensuring that the policy is aware of the current target task.
+Here, $\psi$ serves as an auxiliary input to the policy that sufficiently describes a task from $\mathcal{T}$.
 In the case of PDT, $\psi$ is the \textit{stochastic trajectory prompt} sampled from the demonstration set for the target task.
 For each task, the optimal generalized policy is expected to maximize the corresponding expected discounted reward objective specific to task $i$.

 The expectation is taken over trajectories where actions are sampled from the policy $\pi$, and states are sampled using the transition dynamics $d_i$ of the MDP $\mathcal{M}_i$.
 In the offline setting, only the pre-collected datasets $\mathcal{D} = \{\mathcal{D}_0, \dots, \mathcal{D}_n\}$ are available for learning, with no additional data collection allowed.
 A simulator may be used for policy evaluation but not for gathering new training data due to the offline nature of the problem.